 In order to install the new equipment and move certain components around, new underground structures and surface buildings are required.

 The civil engineering work began in April 2018 at LHC Point 1 (in Meyrin, Switzerland), where the ATLAS experiment is located, and at LHC Point 5 (in Cessy, France), the site of the CMS experiment.
-A new shaft of around 80 metres, as well as an underground cavern and a 300-metre-long service tunnel has been dug on each site.
-This service tunnel is linked to the LHC tunnel by four connecting tunnels and 12 vertical cores for each of the two high luminosity experiments ATLAS and CMS.
-The four main connections between the new and old infrastructures have already been established in 2019.
-Five surface buildings will be built on each site to house the electrical, cryogenic and cooling and ventilation infrastructure of the new HL-LHC equipment.
+A new shaft of around 80 metres, as well as underground caverns and a 300-metre-long service tunnel has been dug on each site.
+This service tunnel is linked to the LHC tunnel by four connecting tunnels and 14 vertical cores for each of the two high luminosity experiments ATLAS and CMS.
+The four main connections between the new and old infrastructures have already been established in 2019 and five surface buildings have been built on each site to house the electrical, cryogenic and cooling and ventilation infrastructure of the new HL-LHC equipment.

 How much will the High-Luminosity LHC cost?